superarcswift/SwiftCommunity/README.md

 ## Contributing

 ### Information
-For convenience, all sub projects are kept in the same workspace & this reporistory so that we can iterate quickly without messing with versioning & package manager issues.
+For convenience, all subprojects are kept in the same workspace & this reporistory so that we can iterate quickly without messing with versioning & package manager issues.

 The goal for a stable version in the future is to have separated repositories for all components so that they can live independently from each others.